Mitchell Freeway: History

 In the late-2010s widening works were conducted, with the 7 km southbound section of the freeway between Cedric and Vincent Streets widened to four lanes. $40 million was assigned to the freeway widening itself, with a further $19 million allocated for the upgrade and completion of a Principal Shared Path (PSP) between Scarborough Beach Road and Hutton Street, including a separated pedestrian and cyclist overpass over the former.
 The bridge for the overpass was notoriously delivered during peak hour on 11 September 2019, causing a 17 km traffic jam for southbound commuters.
 The corresponding northbound section from Hutton to Cedric Street was also widened to four lanes, with the northbound exit lane onto the latter also widened to two lanes.
 5.3 km of concrete barriers were also installed between Glendalough Station and Erindale Road.

+The latest extension, from Hester Avenue to Romeo Road in Alkimos was announced in 2019 and began construction in May 2021.
+Originally intended to be completed in 2022, delays brought upon by the COVID-19 pandemic pushed the $232 million extension's opening to 10 July 2023.

 Future works

 Extensions

 The Mitchell Freeway is planned to continue north to the Metropolitan Region Scheme's boundary, beyond Yanchep and Two Rocks.

-An extension from Hester Avenue to Romeo Road in Alkimos began construction in May 2021 and is expected to be completed by mid-2023.

 Widening and upgrades

 In May 2021 construction began on the implementation of a smart freeway system on the southbound carriageway between Hester Avenue and Vincent Street, which will see 16 on-ramps upgraded with coordinated ramp signals and the installation of 20 overhead electronic signs providing information to drivers.
 The works also includes the addition of a third lane to the southbound carriageway of the freeway from Hodges Drive to Hepburn Avenue.
-The upgrade is expected to be completed in late 2023.
+The upgrade was completed in December 2024.

 Interchange upgrades

-In November 2020 works began to extend Stephenson Avenue northbound from Scarborough Beach Road to Cedric Street, with the extension crossing over the freeway east of Stirling railway station, as part of the Stirling City Centre development project.
+In November 2020 works began to extend Stephenson Avenue northbound from Scarborough Beach Road to Cedric Street, with the extension crossing over the freeway east of Stirling station, as part of the Stirling City Centre development project.
 The existing Cedric Street interchange will be mostly demolished save for its northbound on-ramp, with traffic redirected to use a new Stephenson Avenue interchange accordingly.
-The project is expected to be completed by the end of 2023.
+The project is expected to be completed by the end of 2025.

 Interchanges

-The entire freeway is in the Perth Metropolitan Region.
+The entire freeway is in the Perth metropolitan region.